Associate Dean of Graduate Programs and Strategic Initiatives, and Professor of Sport Management

-In addition to teaching in University of San Francisco’s Sport Management master’s program, Michael also holds an adjunct faculty role with the Gordon Institute of Business Science in Johannesburg, facilitates the BrandQuad series of workshops in Kenya, and is the editor-in-chief of Emerald Publishing’s Emerging Markets Case Studies.
+In addition to teaching in the University of San Francisco’s Sport Management master’s program, Michael also holds an adjunct faculty role with the Gordon Institute of Business Science in Johannesburg and is the editor-in-chief of Emerald Publishing’s Emerging Markets Case Studies.

 - Sport fan and consumer behavior